bigdatagenomics/adam/docs/source/02_installation.md

 https://amplab.cs.berkeley.edu/jenkins/job/ADAM/) builds ADAM against Spark versions 1.6.1 and 2.0.0,
 Scala versions 2.10 and 2.11, and Hadoop versions 2.3.0 and 2.6.0.

-Once this alias is in place, you can run ADAM by simply typing `adam-submit` at the commandline.
+Once this alias is in place, you can run ADAM by simply typing `adam-submit` at the command line.

 ```bash
 $ adam-submit